nexus-uw/nexus-uw.github.io/_posts/2024-02-19-mokintoken-is-now-go.md

 # why
 1. I knew little of PHP and the docker container was 700MB+ and filled with dependencies I knew little of
 2. Go is kinda hot today
-3. While I dont know much about Go, I was able to code the server in a single file with only 2 basic depdencies (uuid + sqlite)
+3. While I dont know much about Go, I was able to code the server in a single file with only 2 basic dependencies (uuid + sqlite)
 4. Docker container is down to 14mb